[View Printable Version]

-Serves and enforces eviction notices, coordinating the process with landlord/attorneys.
+Serves and enforces eviction warrants, coordinating the process with landlord/attorneys.

 Supervises evictions to ensure peace between the evicted tenant and landlord.

-Serves Summons and Complaints, which include Notices, Petitions, Orders of Protection, Subpoenas, Real and Personal Property Executions, Orders of Seizure and Attachment, Civil Arrest Warrants and related Civil processes, Levy on Real and Personal property including motor vehicles.
+Serves Summons and Complaints, which include Notices, Petitions, Subpoenas, Real and Personal Property Executions, Orders of Seizure and Attachment and related Civil processes, and Levy on Real and Personal property, including motor vehicles.

 Performs clerical work necessary for the completion of work assignments, to include completing and submitting Affidavits of Service.